edgedb/edgedb/docs/datamodel/links.rst

 Under the hood, a ``multi`` link is stored in an intermediate `association table <https://en.wikipedia.org/wiki/Associative_entity>`_, whereas a ``single`` link is stored as a column in the object type where it is declared.
-As a result, single links are marginally more efficient.
-Generally ``single`` links are recommended when modeling 1:N relations.

 Another decision often faced by EdgeDB users is whether to use a ``multi`` link on the linking object or a backlink on the other (the linked object).